wells-wood-research/drMD/README.md

 #### :brain: restraintInfo
 *(list of dict)*  This is a list of dictionaries containing information about each restraints.

-Within the restraintInfo list, you must provied at least one dictionary that contains the following parameters:
+Within the restraintInfo list, you must provided at least one dictionary that contains the following parameters:

 <a id="restrainttype"></a>
 ##### :anatomical_heart: restraintType